 Head for the thickest, out-of-the-way cover you can find-dense stands of willows, mid-reaches of lily pad beds, hard-to-reach pockets in big brushy treetops and so forth.
 Then position your boat so you can reach far beyond the outer edge of cover.
 Fish without a bobber, pulling the bait up tight against the tip of the pole, then releasing it when you've worked the pole to a small opening.
 A 10-foot pole works OK, but a 12- or 16-footer gives extra reach, eliminating excessive boat movement.

-Fish at night.
-In some waters in summer, the largest bluegills and redears feed primarily at night, just like catfish.
+In some waters in summer, fishing at night produces the largest bluegills and redears because they feed primarily at night, just like catfish.
 Catch them on lures like small spinnerbaits, or use a hook, weights and bait with no bobber.
 Use one or two split-shot to carry the bait down, then keep a finger on your line to detect a pickup while tightlining.

-Fish deep.
-If your catch consists primarily of little bait-stealing bream, move to deeper water nearby.
+If your catch consists primarily of little bait-stealing bream fish, move to deeper water nearby.
 Small bluegills and redears aren't particularly angler shy, but heavyweight fish prefer deep, dark, cool sanctuaries where they feel secure from surface disturbances.